PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Related Work

 Tables situated within documents often require their surrounding context to be fully understood.
 Related to this is the problem of document layout analysis (DLA) \cite{zhong2019publaynet, pfitzmann2022doclaynet}, whose goal is to parse documents at a high-level into meaningful semantic units.

 To fully understand page elements in context, however, requires recognizing the relationships between them.
-DocParser \cite{rausch2021docparser} is one of the first attempts to recognize the full document relationship \emph{hierarchy}.
+DocParser \cite{rausch2021docparser} is one of the first attempts to recognize the full document relationship hierarchy.
 However, creating high-quality data at this level of detail remains challenging.
 The dataset used by DocParser for training and evaluation contained only 362 documents.
 Larger datasets \cite{ma2023hrdoc, xing2024dochienet} have followed, but are still relatively small in terms of the number of documents, tables, captions, and their relationships.

-We are not aware of any previous large-scale dataset that annotates tables and connects them to their captions and footers.
+We are not aware of any previous large-scale dataset that annotates tables with bounding boxes and connects them to their captions and footers.